ramonfontes/sphinx_rtd_theme/docs/dojot.rst

     How to install Dojot?

     You can follow the instructions available at https://dojotdocs.readthedocs.io/en/latest/installation-guide.html#installation.
-However, I strongly suggest you to use the docker-compose.yml file available at https://gist.github.com/ramonfontes/fd8360e1c7a1d8f0f9b5e8e1d3f555de.
-That said, you have to replace the docker-compose.ym file provided by dojot with the suggested one.
+However, I strongly suggest you to use the ```docker-compose.yml``` file available at https://gist.github.com/ramonfontes/fd8360e1c7a1d8f0f9b5e8e1d3f555de.
+That said, you have to replace the ```docker-compose.yml``` file provided by dojot with the suggested one.

 In this activity we will simulate some sensors that send the current temperature to Dojot.
-The code will find below should work with the most recent version of Mininet-WiFi, but you can consider the commit **db71bf47cb** if you face problems with it.
+The code will find below should work with the most recent version of Mininet-WiFi, but you can consider the commit ```db71bf47cb``` if you face problems with it.

-You can run the following commands if you want to work with the commit **db71bf47cb**:
+You can run the following commands if you want to work with the commit ```db71bf47cb```:

 .. code:: console